cardano-scaling/hydra/docs/monthly/2023-05-monthly.md

 to compile because, maybe, most of our code did not change, the test binary is already available in some cache and we just run it!

-This what we did in [#867](https://github.com/input-output-hk/hydra/pull/867).
+This is what we did in [#867](https://github.com/input-output-hk/hydra/pull/867).
-Merging this P.R. the [build on master took 45 minutes](https://github.com/input-output-hk/hydra/actions/runs/5003046049) and, specifically, the same [plutus-merkle-tree job](https://github.com/input-output-hk/hydra/actions/runs/5003046049/jobs/8963773583) only took 1 minute and 44 seconds, only 20% of the time observed before.
+Merging this PR the [build on master took 45 minutes](https://github.com/input-output-hk/hydra/actions/runs/5003046049) and, specifically, the same [plutus-merkle-tree job](https://github.com/input-output-hk/hydra/actions/runs/5003046049/jobs/8963773583) only took 1 minute and 44 seconds, only 20% of the time observed before.

 Then we decided that we wanted to spend less time on documentation (14 minutes, remember).
-It happened that most of the time spent by this process is web-site optimization.
-That's fine for master because we want to publish an optimized web-site.
+It happened that most of the time spent by this process is website optimization.
+That's fine for master because we want to publish an optimized website.
 But what about all the builds in branches for which the web-site will never be published?
-We need to keep this documentation step in branches because it also provide us security by checking that we didn't introduce too much mess in the doc, like broken links, for instance.
-But we definitely got rid of the optmization step.
+We need to keep this documentation step in branches because it also provides security by checking that we didn't introduce too much mess in the doc, like broken links, for instance.
+But we definitely removed the optmization step.

 That is what we did in [#880](https://github.com/input-output-hk/hydra/pull/880)